Can a will be changed?

 • Both methods require formal legal requirements to be valid

-• Changes must be properly signed and witnessed
+• Changes generally need to be properly signed and witnessed to be valid.

-• Without following correct procedures, changes may not be enforceable
+• Where correct procedures are not followed, changes may not be enforceable.

 Common situations